Vice Provost for Institutional Diversity & Inclusion

 Director, Diversity & Inclusion

 Audrey Grace is the Director of the Office of Institutional Diversity and Inclusion at Northeastern University in Boston, Massachusetts.
-Audrey has spent 14 years working with underserved populations, first at an international microcredit organization to more recently representing indigent persons involved with the criminal justice system.
-She transitioned to higher education two years ago, starting in student affairs where she created diversity and inclusion programming for students.
+Audrey has spent 15 years working with underserved populations, first at an international microcredit organization to more recently representing indigent persons involved with the criminal justice system.
+She transitioned to higher education three years ago, starting in student affairs where she created diversity and inclusion programming for students.
 In her current position, Audrey employs best practices to promote diversity, inclusion, and equity at the University-wide level.
 Her focus is to utilize data-driven strategies to highlight existing disparities and bring about institutional changes that reduce barriers to equity.
-Audrey holds a JD from Northeastern University School of Law and a Bachelor of Arts in Political Science and Spanish, with a minor in African and African American Studies, from Fordham University at Lincoln Center.
+Audrey holds a JD from Northeastern University School of Law, an M.Ed. in Higher Education Administration from Northeastern University, and a BA in Political Science and Spanish, with a minor in African and African American Studies, from Fordham University at Lincoln Center.
 She is admitted to practice in the state and federal courts in Massachusetts.